-By passing a test of competence at an RYA recognised teaching establishment.
-This can be done on your own boat.
-Click here for details.
+- By passing a test of competence at an RYA recognised teaching establishment.
+This can be done as Own Boat Tuition.

-Applicants for the inland category must have passed a test of the CEVNI (European Inland Waterways Regulations) at an RYA Recognised Training Centre.
+Applicants for the inland category must have passed an online test of the CEVNI (European Inland Waterways Regulations).

-The ICC is used by UK nationals and others* visiting countries where certificates of competence are mandatory.
+The ICC is useful when visiting countries where certificates of competence are mandatory.